qntm/t-a-i/README.md

 It is **strongly recommended** that you thoroughly unit test the behaviour of your code at leap second boundaries: before, during and after.

-The nature of the relationship between Unix time and TAI means that conversions behave consistently for years on end, and then, during leap seconds, suddenly display very different behaviour, **sometimes throwing exceptions**.
+The nature of the relationship between Unix time and TAI means that conversions behave consistently for years on end, and then, during leap seconds, suddenly display very different behaviour, **sometimes returning `NaN`**.
 Not only that, leap seconds are commonly inserted on New Year's Eve, which is a very inopportune time to be dealing with this kind of bug!

 At the time of writing: